-Probably the one constant in Umanesimo Artificiale ever-changing universe is my love and admiration for the MIT Media Lab and their philosophy of “antidisciplinary”.
+Probably the one constant in Umanesimo Artificiale ever-changing universe is my love and admiration for the MIT Media Lab and its philosophy of “antidisciplinary”.

 What do you think is most urgently needed to be debated in our present time concerning the technological impact on our social sphere?

-Right now, I believe one of the most pressing issues in technology is to question “who is writing the algorithms that we are using every day?;” “who is writing the algorithms that we are going to use tomorrow?”
-But, again, this is an ethical issue, especially related to artificial intelligence, which I don’t feel has been addressed or not being appropriately addressed.
+Right now, I believe one of the most pressing issues in technology is to question, “who is writing the algorithms that we are using every day?;” “Who is writing the algorithms that we are going to use tomorrow?”
+But, again, this is an ethical issue, especially related to artificial intelligence, which I don’t feel has been addressed or is not being appropriately addressed.

 What are you working on at the moment, and in which direction do you envision your work heading or evolving?